magical/rootbeer/README.md

 After this, it prints the state at each step in the solution (omitted here).
 Lastly, it prints the length of the optimal solution again and the number of paths it found of that length.

-In this case, RBG visited 1122 and found 3 that were 39 moves away from the input state.
+In this case, RBG visited 1122 states and found 3 that were 39 moves away from the input state.
 That is, it found 3 ways to place the blocks (and player) such that the optimal solution requires 39 pushes.
 One of these ways is shown, along with its solution.

-Sometimes there are multiple maximal paths — different ways to place the starting blocks that, nevertheless, happen to have solutions of the same length.
+Sometimes there is a unique maximal path, but sometimes (as illustrated here) there are multiple maximal paths — different ways to place the starting blocks that, nevertheless, happen to have solutions of the same length.
 RBG only shows one of these (arbitrarily, the first one it happens to find).
 It would be possible to show the other paths too, but there is currently no user-configurable way to do so.